alanng0000/Doc/Doc/Execute/System/a.md

-Execute System executes compute commands to do computation.
+Execute System executes compute op to do computation.